wp-media/imagify-plugin/readme.txt

 = What makes Imagify better than other image optimizer tools? =

-Imagify is an extremely powerful image optimizer: our advanced compressing algorithm will reduce the weight of your images without sacrificing their quality.
+Imagify is an extremely powerful image optimizer: our advanced compressing algorithm will compress images, reduce their weight without sacrificing their quality.

 Imagify is also super easy to use.
 Thanks to its intuitive design, you can easily get familiar with the interface and services without thinking about it.